 Today dwarfing fruit tree techniques are far more advanced than they were hundreds of years ago.
 It started mainly with the genetic manipulation of rootstocks through selection but also with scion cultivars.
 The original methods of this low growing trees more famously known as the natural dwarf varieties in achieving the characteristics of a low growing trees to have fruitful characteristics.
 During the second half of the 20th century, major breakthroughs were obtained regarding the introduction of grafting systems and the development of dwarfing rootstocks, specifically for apple and peach trees (Qian et al., 2022).
 Genetic loci associated with characteristics of dwarfing are known, for example, to rootsock-induced dwarfing.
 Such genetic knowledge has aided breeding strategies in modern horticulture, leading to the generation of high-quality, dwarf whole fruit cultivars that are suited for specific climates and soil conditions.
 As a result, the combination of genetic knowledge and applied horticultural practices has transformed the production systems of fruit trees and dwarfing rootstocks are now commonly used in commercial orchards.

-The main objective of this review is to provide a complete synthesis of the available information on consequences in fruit tree grows affected by dwarfisms with special reference to qualitative and quantitative physiological, morphological and genetic characters relevant for smallness growth on different kind of fruit trees.
 The purpose of this review is to discuss recent advances and historical background into several approaches towards tree dwarfing so growers, researchers and horticulturists can optimize their path for fruit crops cultivation.
 The interplay of these factors as they contribute to rootstock selection and growth, yield, and quality of fruiting trees will also be weighed on, thus fostering better horticultural practices for sustainable fruit production.

 2. Advances in Dwarfing Techniques